 Subscribe To Topics You're Interested In

-Marvel Studios has spent nearly a decade building up their cinematic universe with some of the most popular movies being produced in Hollywood, but in the next few years DC Comics and Warner Bros. plan to increase the competition.
-The release of Zack Snyder's Man of Steel in 2013 kicked things off, and 2016 extended the timeline with their plan to release at least one DC movie every year up to and including 2020.
+Since 2008, Marvel Studios has built up their cinematic universe with some of the most popular movies being produced in Hollywood, but DC Comics and Warner Bros. are in the midst of creating something huge and competitive.
+The release of Zack Snyder's Man of Steel in 2013 kicked things off, and now we are slowing watching the construction of the DC Extended Universe.

-But what are the titles that make up this impressive slate?
+But what are the titles that are going to help fans dive into this vast comic book world?
 Who are the filmmakers making the movies, and who will be starring?
 Well, we've organized all that information for you below, so read on to have your big questions answered!

 Justice League -- November 17, 2017

-In late 2017, audiences will finally get to see the top tier heroes of DC Comics unite as the Justice League to take down Steppenwolf, an enemy hinted at in deleted scenes from Batman v Superman.
-The film will be the third in the growing cinematic universe to be directed by Zack Snyder, with an official Justice League line-up that will include Batman, Superman (yes, back from the dead), Wonder Woman, The Flash, Cyborg and Aquaman.
-Who are they fighting?
-We have that answer.
+In late 2017, audiences will finally get to see the top tier heroes of DC Comics unite as the Justice League to take down Steppenwolf, an enemy hinted at in deleted scenes from Batman v Superman: Dawn of Justice.
+Directed by Zack Snyder (with assistance from Joss Whedon), the film will bring together the first big-screen Justice League line-up that will include Batman (Ben Affleck), a back-from-the-dead Superman (Henry Cavill), Wonder Woman (Gal Gadot), The Flash (Ezra Miller), Cyborg (Ray Fisher) and Aquaman (Jason Momoa).
 Get the latest news and information about Justice League HERE.

 Aquaman -- December 21, 2018

 In 2018, star Jason Momoa and director James Wan will take audiences to the depths of the ocean and see DC Comics' King of Atlantis at the center of his own solo film.
-Joining Momoa is The Get Down's Yahya Abdul-Mateen II as Black Manta, Patrick Wilson as Orm, and Amber Heard has been confirmed as Mera.
+Joining Momoa is The Get Down's Yahya Abdul-Mateen II as the villainous Black Manta, Patrick Wilson as the king's brother, Orm, and Amber Heard has been confirmed as Aquaman's wife, Mera.
 One also can predict struggles for the throne and battles between those from sea and those from land.
 Oh, and plenty of big, epic battle scenes featuring lots and lots of water.
 It really just wouldn't be an Aquaman movie without it.

 This project has a particular challenge ahead of it, if not just because its central character has been the butt of jokes for a few decades now -- most mocking his somewhat silly water-based powers.
-That being said, DC Comics has done a great deal to redeem the character since the big relaunch that came with The New 52, and now many fans see him as an underwater badass (complete with a harpoon spear for a hand).
+That being said, DC Comics has done a great deal to redeem the character since the big comic book relaunch The New 52, and now many fans see him as an underwater badass (complete with a harpoon spear for a hand).
 The fact that one of the toughest and most terrifying Game of Thrones stars is playing Aquaman doesn't hurt either.
-We got our first look at the live-action version of the character in Batman v Superman: Dawn of Justice, and a longer look in the Justice League trailer.
-But we will probably have to wait a little while for further details about the solo movie, as its release date was just bumped back from July to December of 2018.
+The character is first getting his taste of big screen action in Justice League, this will be his big moment in the spotlight.
 Get the latest news and information about Aquaman HERE.